 This item consists exclusively of equity securities, which had been classified, according to the previous rules of IAS 39 up to 31 December 2017, as financial assets available for sale.

-The decrease of $\in$ -102.1 million reported in the 2022 financial year is attributable to the sale of NEXI shares in the amount of $\in$ -97.5 million and to valuation effects resulting in changes in the fair values of securities: the main changes are attributable to CRIF shares in the amount of $\in$ -1.0 million, VISA USD shares in the amount of $\in$ -7.8 million and MTS shares in the amount of $\in$ +4.2 million.
+The increase of €+4.6 million in the year 2023 is attributable to valuation effects that resulted in a change in the fair values of securities in the amount of €+5 million, offset by the sale of Nomisma shares in the amount of €-0.4 million.
+The valuation changes are attributable to the CRIF shares for €+0.7 million, to the VISA dollar shares for €+2.0 million and the MTS shares for €+2.3 million.